mbahjadol/research-dbz-dbsync-network-fail/2019/answer-for-dbz-in-ms.md

 | Production cluster (3 brokers, tuned) | 500 ms – 2 s       | 5 s             |
 | Cross-region or under backpressure    | 5–20 s             | 1–2 min spikes  |

-So your numbers are already **within realistic “production-scale” range** for a simple setup.
+So this numbers are already **within realistic “production-scale” range** for a simple setup.

 ---